 Guess what?
 Researching my big dream of financial mastery this week, I discovered that money is emotional.
 Seriously.
 One hundred twenty-three million search results told me so.

-News flash: we human beings wear our money on our sleeve.
+News flash: we human beings wear our money on our sleeves.

-Here’s an example.
 Yesterday, the pundits were leaping for joy over the decline in U. S. unemployment.
-It hasn’t been this low in three years!
-It’s so much lower than we projected it would be!
-This is the most awesome, wonderful news EVER.
-The recovery is REAL.
+It hasn’t been this low in three years.
+It’s so much lower than we projected it would be.
+This is the most awesome, wonderful news ever.
+The recovery is real.